adolfintel/TDF/README.md

 export WINEDEBUG=+loaddll,+pid
 ```

+__`export WINE_NEW_MEDIA_SOURCE`__
+Enables/disables some the new gstreamer media source implemented in Valve Wine (the games-optimized build) around July 2024.
+It's not stable yet so it's set to `0` by default, but you can try setting it to `1` if you have video issues.

 #### DXVK and VKD3D variables
 __`TDF_DXVK`__
 Whether to install DXVK or not, which provides DirextX 9-11 emulation through Vulkan.
 If this is disabled, WineD3D will be used instead, which is better for some older games.